andytudhope/living-blue-book/source/knowledge_repo/index.md

 “Om Tat Sat, Om!”" — Swami Vivekananda

 "By precept and by example, the Avatar teaches that this transforming knowledge is possible, that all sentient beings are called to it and that, sooner or later, in one way or another, all must finally come to it." — Aldous Huxley

+"When the traveller on the path has completed the circuit of return to separation, then his last point as man is joined to the first of the Real." — Shaykh Sa'd ud-Dīn Mahmūd Shabistārī

 "And I, infinitesimal being,
 drunk with the great starry